blinklet/learning/data-science/pandas-data-from-database.md

 )
 ```

-From the grouped dataframe, combine the employee name columns into one and re-orders the columns in the dataframe so the presentation is clear.
+Organize the grouped dataframe so it is more presentable.
+Combine the employee name columns into one and re-order the columns in the dataframe.

 ```python
 df2['Employee_Name'] = (
     df2['FirstName_emp'] + ' ' + df2['LastName_emp']
 )
 df2 = df2.drop(['FirstName_emp', 'LastName_emp'], axis=1)
 df2 = df2[['EmployeeId', 'Employee_Name', 'Title', 'Num_Customers']]
 print(df2.to_string(index=False))
 ```